Melsik Baghdasaryan: Early career

 Baghdasaryan began training karate at six years old, before transitioning to kickboxing, and later, muay thai.
 He has spent most of his professional career at the Glendale Fighting Club.

 Baghdasaryan was scheduled to fight Jermaine Soto at a GLORY event on September 28, 2013.
 He won the fight by unanimous decision.

 Baghdasaryan fought during the WCK vs. Wulinfeng event in 2013, with his opponent being Xie Chuang.
 Baghdasaryan won the fight by a unanimous decision, while suffering a slight injury to his left thumb.

 Baghdasaryan was scheduled to fight John Vargas at WCK Muay Thai: Matter of Pride, on February 15, 2014.
 He won the fight by a third-round TKO.

-In 2014 he once again under WCK Muay Thai, facing Chen Wei Chao.
+In 2014, he fought again under WCK Muay Thai, facing Chen Wei Chao.
 Melsik won the fight by a unanimous decision.

 His kickboxing winning streak earned him a chance to fight for the Wu Lin Feng International title, held at the time by Qiu Jianliang.
 Baghdasaryan continued his winning streak with a majority decision win over the reigning champion.